Hot Shelter downgrades

 On the Dreamcast, the transition between “normal” and “dark” versions of the sky was smoother: before the sky changed texture, it faded out to white with an additive effect, and then faded back in with the new texture.
 Fog also became brighter and thicker during the transition, then it went back to “normal” mode, which also had a “dark” and a “light” version.
 All of the above details are lost in SADX.
 The sky texture changes abruptly, there is no fog adjustment, and the additive blending of the sky is missing.

-In the original game you can hear Eggman’s announcements “Descending into the clouds, slow the ship down!” and “Go up – full speed ahead!” whenever the ship changed altitude in the first section of Act 2.
+In the original game you can hear Eggman’s announcements “Descending into the clouds, slow the ship down!” and “Go up – full speed ahead!” whenever the ship changes altitude in the first section of Act 2.
 These announcements are never heard in SADX because they were removed from the level’s soundbanks, even though the game still has the code to play them*.
 We can only speculate why, but my guess is they were removed after the SADX sound system was retooled to use fewer soundbanks.
-The Dreamcast version had Japanese and English soundbanks for some levels, while SADX only has Japanese/English versions of character voice soundbanks.
+The Dreamcast version had Japanese and English soundbanks for some levels, while SADX only has the separate language versions of character voice soundbanks.

 *The code to play the announcements is buggy and the announcements get cut off before they finish playing.
 This also happens in the Dreamcast version, but the problem got worse in SADX because the code was not adjusted for 60 FPS.
 The Sound Overhaul mod fixes both problems, and the announcements play properly at any framerate.